KiClaudia/HondurasPhys/README.md

 Checked month_caught for folNum series. look at script to see how, graphically.
 Checked month_caught and BCI for follicle site analysis Editted BCI_code to make a new CSV that has BCI from both sexes

+#9/25/2023
+New script series (sitePhys) to look at interactions between site and physiology/morphometrics.
+My intention is to do an ANOVA but visually assessing whether month caught may have affected the metrics.